 Life-cycle thinking demands a shift of attitudes with regard to costs: instead of the initial investment alone, one needs to account for the energy and operating costs over the entire life cycle, which may span from 20 to 50 years.
-Investing slightly more in functional, effective systems during the building phase enables the achievement of larger overall savings in the long run, as energy consumption and building’s environmental impact are reduced.

-Energy efficiency is considered already in design
+Energy efficiency considered already in design

-We consider the environmental impact and energy efficiency of properties from the very beginning, i.e. the design phase, and evaluate the effects of technical solutions planned for the in terms of the entire life cycle.
+We consider the environmental impact and energy efficiency of properties from the very beginning, i.e. the design phase, and evaluate the effects of technical solutions in terms of the entire life cycle.
 We design technical systems in such a way that they contribute to the energy efficiency of the property and that their maintenance takes up a minimum amount of resources.

 Designing the property’s all technical systems as an entity, rather than separately bidding for individual systems, improves the energy efficiency.
-The new regulations emphasise the significance of total consumption of the property, which further supports the need for design and implementation that integrates all systems.
+The new regulations emphasize the significance of total consumption of the property, which further supports the need for design and implementation that integrates all systems.

 Our advisory services cover property energy audits and analyses as well as developing the efficiency of technical systems.
 We also provide advice related to, for example, environmental certificates.